COVID-19 Information Read the Latest

 Ranked #6 Nationally by U.S. News & World Report.

-If your child has kidney failure and needs a kidney transplant, he or she must get on the waiting list.
+If your child has kidney failure and needs a kidney transplant, they must get on the transplant waiting list.

-The United Network for Organ Sharing (UNOS) handles all organ transplant waiting lists in the United States.
+The United Network for Organ Sharing (UNOS) handles all organ transplant waiting lists in the U.S.

-You may turn to living kidney donors or kidney exchange programs in hopes of finding a donor more quickly.
-We'll still place your child on the national waiting list in case a deceased donor's kidney becomes available first.
+You may turn to living donors or kidney exchange programs hoping to find a donor faster.
+We'll still place your child on the UNOS waiting list in case a deceased donor's kidney is ready first.

 Many factors affect your child's place on the waiting list, such as:

-Once your child is on the waiting list, do the following to maintain your child's eligibility:
+Once your child is on the waiting list, do these things to make sure they stay eligible for a transplant:

 It may surprise you to learn that we must draw your child's blood once a month for typing.
-This is because children with kidney failure often receive blood products that can expose their immune systems to harmful foreign matter.
+Kids with kidney failure often receive blood products that can expose their immune systems to harmful foreign matter.

-Some children may move to “inactive” status for various reasons such as:
+Some kids may move to “inactive" status because of:

 It's vital to keep in close contact with your child's transplant coordinator.

-If your child becomes inactive for any reason, he or she won't lose the time already spent on the active waiting list.
+If your child becomes inactive for any reason, they won't lose the time already spent on the active waiting list.

-To make sure you and your child have the support you need during this time, our social workers can refer:
+To help you and your child during this stressful time, our social workers can refer you to:

-Our team is on call 24 hours a day, always ready for your child's transplant if we receive a matching kidney.
+Our team is on call 24 hours a day.
+We're always ready for your child's transplant if we receive a matching kidney.

-If your child receives a kidney transplant, they'll need follow-up care and routine testing.
+If your child has kidney transplant surgery, they'll need follow-up care and routine testing.

 If you live far from Pittsburgh, you may want to look into long-term local housing such as: